Menu

 Are there alternatives to chlorine tablets for the pool?

 Actually, you can use liquid or granulated chlorine.
 Granulated chlorine is commonly used in pools as a shock treatment.
 It can dissolve faster and is great for getting rid of algae and bacteria.
 Liquid chlorine is not used often due to its degradation from sun and heat.
-This makes it much more challenging to store it.
-It also makes it harder to know how much you should add.

 How Do Chlorine Tablets Work, and why do we use them in pools?